GLOBAL MARKETS-Central bank uncertainty weighs on shares; oil falls

 By Ryan Vlastelica

-The European Commission issued economic forecasts suggesting the euro zone economy would expand more slowly next year than previously expected, an estimate that opened the door to a possible rate cut by the European Central Bank on Thursday.
-In addition, a sharp drop in euro zone inflation has also suggested more action could be taken by the central bank.

-While a cut would likely be viewed positively by markets, the need for one underlines how the economy continues to struggle to gain momentum.
-European shares fell 0.2 percent, pulling back from five-year highs.
+"I wouldn't be surprised if we get a rate cut, just to send a signal," said Markus Schomer, chief economist at fund managers PineBridge Investments.
+"A rate cut could at least help in lowering the value of the euro," adding that extending more ultra-cheap loans to banks would have greater impact.

+But Koen Maes, global head of asset allocation at Dexia Asset Management, said: "I don't think they will cut rates, because frankly it wouldn't change anything at this point in terms of impact on the economic recovery."

-Central bank policy is also in focus in the United States, with mixed economic data casting doubt on when the Federal Reserve might start to slow its massive stimulus, which has taken both the Dow and S&P 500 to record levels this year.
+Central bank policy is also in focus in the United States, with a run of mixed economic data casting doubt on when the Federal Reserve might start to slow its massive stimulus, which has taken both the Dow and S&P 500 to record levels this year.

-"Investors are definitely confused about what central banks are going to do.
-When the Fed surprised everyone by not tapering recently, that really freaked people out," said Matt King, chief investment officer at Bell Investment Advisors in Oakland, California.

-"Europe has a little more ammo left to confront its problems, and there's a decent chance the ECB will use some since there is still troublingly slow growth and high unemployment there."

 The Institute for Supply Management's October read on the U.S. services sector came in at 55.4, above expectations.